brozeph/simple-socks/readme.md

 * username - username of the proxy user
 * password - password of the proxy user
+* socket - the socket for the client connection
 * callback - callback for authentication... if authentication is successful, the callback should be called with no arguments

 #### connectionFilter